elementor/elementor-developers-docs/src/getting-started/internals.md

 ## Available Internals

-Below is a list of Elementor’s internals, along with a short description and links to more in-depth information:
+Below is a list of Elementor internals along with a short description and links to more in-depth information:

 * [The Editor](/editor/)

   The editor is where users create pages and control their settings.
 It is divided into preview and panel areas.
-The panel hosts the widget panel and is where users control the settings.
+The panel hosts the list of widgets and is where users control the settings.
 The preview screen is where they see how the page will look.

 * [Managers](/managers/)